 So, with another 5 years experience behind us, we wanted to look back at those “old” learnings.

 Partly to share them with you, our audience.
-Because we know our audience want to continue to learn more about e-Commerce.
+Because like us, we know you always want to learn more about e-Commerce.
 But, also to reflect on how relevant the learnings still were.

 Online store context

-So, we presented these lessons to the senior management team at the end of the project.
-This was a broad cross-functional leadership team, who, if we’re honest liked the idea of “e-Commerce”.
-But, had little to no idea about what you needed to do to manage an online store.
+We presented these lessons to the senior team at the end of the project so they could learn more about e-Commerce.
+This cross-functional team liked the idea of “e-Commerce”.
+Which was helpful.
+But, to be honest, they had no experience in what was needed to manage an online store.

 Lesson 1 - Recognise the achievement in setting up an online store

 In some ways, it’s easy to set up an online store.
 But only, if you piggyback on someone else’s platform.

 28 different tasks on the D2C dashboard